primev/builder-boost/README.md

 # Builder Boost
 ![tests](https://github.com/primevprotocol/builder-boost/actions/workflows/tests.yml/badge.svg?branch=main)

-Builder boost is sidecar software meant to be used to enable a builder to participate in the primev network.
-The following diagram showcases how it fits into a Builders local build environment.
+Builder Boost is an sidecar software developed to facilitate a builder's participation in the Primev network.
+The provided diagram outlines the software's position within a builder's local build environment.

+Builder Boost Diagram

 ![Builder Boost Diagram](./diagrams/bb-vhighlevel.png)

 You can run builder-boost as both a docker container or as a binary.
 We recommend you run it as an independent EC2 instance.
-The network configurations should be permesive since arbitrary searchers will be connecting across a variety of IP addresses.

-The first step towards setting up Builder Boost is to go through the instructions in the Builder Reference Implementation [here](https://hackmd.io/wmmCgKJdTom9WXht2PcdLA).
+Considering the variability of IP addresses of arbitrary searchers, the network configurations should be permissive.

+## Setting Up Builder Boost
-Once you've made the necessary Modifications, you can set up boost.
+Begin by reviewing the Builder Reference Implementation instructions provided [here](https://hackmd.io/wmmCgKJdTom9WXht2PcdLA).
+Following the necessary modifications, you can proceed to set up Builder Boost.

 ## Searcher Testing
-To test your local setup with searchers in mind, we've included systemctl files to emulate running multiple searchers locally.
-This Boost repository contains a dummy searcher implementation that will serve as a good starting point for testing your local setup.
-You can find the searcher implementation in the `searcher` directory.
-When you build this project, you will be able to access the searcher binary in the root directory of the project.
+In order to emulate multiple searchers locally and testing your setup, systemctl files have been included.
+The Boost repository also contains a dummy searcher implementation, a useful tool for validating your local configuration and monitoring for uptime.
+The searcher implementation can be found in the searcher directory, with the binary accessible in the root directory upon successful project build.

 ### Pre-Requistes
 - A browser wallet with two accounts